 Many people write me to ask where I find my collage materials.
 Here is an ongoing list of ideas for image sourcing:

 1.)
-Libraries - Each year, libraries sell off discarded books and magazines which are excellent for cutting up.
-Alternatively, you can spend an afternoon looking through books in the library for intriguing imagery to photocopy in colour and black and white.
+Libraries - Each year, libraries sell off discarded books and magazines that are excellent for cutting up.
+Alternatively, you can spend an afternoon looking through books in the library for intriguing imagery to photocopy in colour or black and white.

 2.)
 Thrift Shops - Look for antique and old nature books at thrift shops.
 I have an entire library of old picture books just for cutting up.

 3.)
 Buying Magazines - I buy magazines just to cut up - especially European magazines filled with unusual imagery.

 4.)
 Buying Bargain Books - I often buy gorgeous new image books to cut up.
 I search the bargain book section in the discounted section of bookstores.

 5.)
 Dollar Stores - I search dollar stores for cheap printed tissue papers, wrapping papers, scrapbook papers and even patterned kleenex.

 6.)
 Craigslist and Online Free Sites - Look online for people who are wanting to get rid of old magazines and books for free.